 Lauren and Adam, Hoboken, New Jersey

 “As we started to look at dates, vendors were requiring additional deposits and the virus wasn't showing any signs of letting up in Italy or the U.S," Lauren admits.
 "It was in July that we realized we wanted to get married in September no matter what because the future was so uncertain.
-We flipped back-and-forth for what felt like a lifetime trying to decide whether we to do a courthouse ceremony and save our big celebration or go forward with a micro wedding and get creative with a smaller guest list and COVID-19 guidelines.”
+We flipped back-and-forth for what felt like a lifetime trying to decide whether we to do a courthouse ceremony and save our big celebration or go forward with a micro wedding and get creative with a smaller guest list and health and safety guidelines.”

 How They Downsized: Since the couple didn't want to get married at a traditional venue, they decided to rent a private lake house and have everyone stay on the property.
 The house slept 50 people, but they wanted everyone to be comfortable and also be able to social distance, so they settled on inviting 30 guests.
 “It just worked out that we could meet that number exactly with just our immediate families and bridal party," says the bride.